Skip to content

 Income always personalIncome is sensitive even in shared finances, prevents double-counting in household budgetCan't auto-compute total household income without both partners opting in

-Design System: Teal & Sand
+Design System: Rose & Sand

 The animation system has three layers: micro-interactions (button presses, toggle slides), entrance animations (staggered card fade-ups on page load), and functional animations (progress bar fills, value counters).
 Every animation serves a purpose, nothing decorative.